 - Original copy of Birth Certificate

-Do note however that if birth certificate is unavailable, you may present a joint affidavit of two non-related persons who know you personally and can attest your identity.
+Do note, however, that if a birth certificate is unavailable, you may present a joint affidavit of two non-related persons who know you personally and can attest your identity.
 This should be accompanied by a non-availability record from PSA or local civil registry office.
-Another option is to present any legal document to prove your age and identity like SSS, Passport, or any government-issued ID.
+Another option is to present any legal document to prove your age and identity like SSS, passport, or any government-issued ID.

 Upon securing everything that’s stated above, you may then proceed to any main or satellite LTO branch near you.
 The steps and process will be posted as tarpaulins located around the facility.

 Now, let’s say you already got yourself a Student Permit.
 The next thing you must do is determine whether you’d like to acquire your lessons in an acknowledged driving school or if you prefer to have it private with a relative or a friend who has a non-pro/professional driver’s license.

 Steering, braking, and shifting (for manual) are some of the most essential things you need to get used to.
 However, traffic laws, road signs, driving etiquette, among others, are just as important.
 With this in mind, you have to make sure you know all these first before you learn how to drive a vehicle.